zhengj10/GECI-neuron-culture-screening/README.md

 ilastik (https://www.ilastik.org/)

 ## Installing ilastik
 This code relies on ilastik to perform cell segmentation.
-Download ilastik from the link above and set the path in 2 - Append new session *.ipynb to point to your installation.
+Download and install ilastik from the link above and set installation directory in 2 - Append new session *.ipynb.

+## Run the code in numerical order
+Analyzed results will be visualized in //dm11/genie/GECIScreenData/GECI_Imaging_Data/wHaloCaMP/summary/summary-good-***FP.html.